dytto-app/dytto-site/README.md

 -   **Demo Mode:** If the `VITE_SUPABASE_URL` environment variable is not set, the blog page will automatically display a set of sample blog posts.
 This allows for local development and demonstration of the blog's UI and features without requiring a live Supabase instance.
 A "Demo mode" notice will be displayed on the page.

--   **Full Functionality:** To enable full blog functionality, including dynamic content fetching and API updates, you need to configure your Supabase project and set the `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` environment variables.
+-   **Full Functionality:** To enable full blog functionality and the Supabase Edge Functions, you need to configure your Supabase project and set the `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`, and `VITE_SUPABASE_SERVICE_ROLE_KEY` environment variables.
 Refer to the Supabase documentation for detailed setup instructions.

 ## Analytics Tracking